-Whether you’re creating courses for a corporate library or to sell online, it’s critical to provide an accurate course outline and description.
+Whether you’re creating an online courses for a corporate library or to sell online, it’s critical to provide an accurate course outline and description.
 It’s all too easy to fall into the trap of writing dry course descriptions that ‘tick all the boxes.’
 But if you want to captivate, create excitement and curiosity, and ultimately make students want to take or purchase your courses, you’ll need to write a course description that leaves your prospects eager to sign up.

-Read on to discover how that’s done.
+Read on or watch the video below to discover how that’s done.

 What Is a Course Description?